 The Anti-Semitism in Hungary: Appearance and Reality Conference was the culmination of a nearly year-long research project on the topic of anti-Semitism in Hungary today.

-Jaap Scholten: Three Bags of Women’s Clothing and a Sniper
+Jaap Scholten: Three Bags of Ladies Clothes and a Sniper

 Three Bags of Ladies Clothes and a Sniper is a personal logbook and a unique report of the astonishing courage, resilience and solidarity that the war has unleashed in the Ukrainians.